andyeske/Airline-Data-Analysis-Tools/README.md

 * Generate the desired data using APAT or AFAT.
 * Directly download the [APAT](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Output%20Data%20Tables/APAT%20Outputs) and [AFAT](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/Output%20Data%20Tables/AFAT%20Outputs) folders containing processed data for the 2015 - 2025 period.

-After downloading the folders, place them under the same folder, alongside the ```ATAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code).
+After downloading the folders, place them under the same folder, alongside the ```ATAT``` code, which can be found in the [MATLAB Code](https://github.com/andyeske/Airline-Data-Analysis-Tools/tree/main/MATLAB%20Code) folder.
 For every new year of data generated, it is important to maintain the same folder structure as currently formatter within the APAT and AFAT folders for the ```ATAT``` code to work.

 **User Actions:** ```ATAT``` can be run as a MATLAB script, with minimal user action.
 The user can modify some of the fields under the "USER DEFINED INPUTS" section of ```ATAT``` to generate custom plots.